NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Jury Verdict

-Then once the defense is done with their case, the government will get an opportunity to rebut the defense's case because of course, they have the burden.
-The defendant is presumed innocent and the government must prove the case beyond a reasonable doubt which is a very high standard in criminal defense.
+Once the defense is done with its case, the government will have an opportunity to rebut it because, of course, it has the burden.
+The defendant is presumed innocent, and the government must prove the case beyond a reasonable doubt, which is a very high standard in criminal defense.

-There's a probation report and both the defense and the prosecutor weigh in on what they think the sentence will be, but ultimately it will be up to the judge and the judge will be guided by what they saw at trial, of course, and the Federal Sentencing Guidelines.
+There's a probation report, and both the defense and the prosecutor weigh in on what they think the sentence will be, but ultimately, it will be up to the judge.
+The judge will be guided by what they saw at trial, of course, and the Federal Sentencing Guidelines.
 They're going to look at your criminal history.
-They're going to look at a whole host of factors related to your case and then they will make the final decision related to your federal criminal case.
+They're going to look at a whole host of factors related to your case, and then they will make the final decision related to your federal criminal case.

-So, if you're in the midst of a federal case, you or a loved one has been indicted or arrested by the feds, pick up the phone.
+So, if you're in the midst of a federal case or if you or a loved one has been indicted or arrested by the feds, pick up the phone.
 Make the call today so we can get the ball moving in the right direction related to your federal case.

-The federal government and their law enforcement agents typically take their time in investigating potential criminal conduct.
+The federal government and its law enforcement agents typically take their time investigating potential criminal conduct.
 They are much more detailed and meticulous than state agencies in their investigations.
-They will take months and even years to investigate a case and make sure that they have sufficient evidence against a person before proceeding to arrest/indict them.
+They will take months and even years to investigate a case and ensure that they have sufficient evidence against a person before proceeding to arrest/indict them.

 They will use much more sophisticated means to investigate than State authorities usually use.
 For example, it is not uncommon to see wiretap evidence utilized in a federal criminal prosecution.
 The feds also use various forms of surveillance.
 In some cases, we might file motions in federal court on your behalf.

 Federal criminal cases are prosecuted by Assistant United States Attorneys (AUSAs).
-They strictly prosecute federal criminal crimes and oftentimes work hand in hand with federal law enforcement agencies in the investigative stages of a federal case.
-They are attorneys that have been specially trained in the prosecution of federal crimes.
+They strictly prosecute federal criminal crimes and often work hand in hand with federal law enforcement agencies in the investigative stages of a federal case.
+They are attorneys who have been specially trained in the prosecution of federal crimes.

 Sentencing in Federal Criminal Cases

-There is a problem with this line of thinking…it does not work in federal criminal defense cases.
-The best a seasoned federal criminal defense attorney is going to be able to give you is a range that you fall in, based on a long list of factors.
+This approach has a problem: It does not work in federal criminal defense cases.
+The best a seasoned federal criminal defense attorney can give you is a range based on a long list of factors.

 The federal sentencing guidelines, what you are charged with, and your criminal history are all considerations that will play into your sentence.
 Some defendants are eligible for “safety valve” consideration and downward departures that can significantly reduce their sentence.
 Federal criminal defense is much different from State Criminal Defense in a number of important areas.